matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 resource limitations on smaller or older hardware.

-4. NEW SECTION - DEPLOYMENTS
+NEW SECTION - DEPLOYMENTS.

 1) What is a Kubernetes Deployment and How Does it Work?
 Answer: A Kubernetes Deployment is an API object that provides declarative updates to applications.
 It allows you to describe an application’s desired state, such as which container images to use and the number of pod replicas.
 The Deployment controller changes the actual state to the desired state at a controlled rate, managing the rollout of updated application instances and,